What Is Speech Therapy?

 Speech Therapists serve individuals who have a variety of communication and swallowing problems.
 Some common problems are as follows:

-- Articulation/phonological disorders occur when individuals have difficulty producing the correct sounds during speech.
+- Articulation/phonological disorders begins when individuals have difficulty producing the correct sounds during speech.
 Most articulation disorders are seen in children, but can also occur as a result of a stroke or other injury to an adult.
+Early intervention is recommended.

 - Language disorders refer to a disruption in a person's ability to learn normal language behaviors and skills.
 These individuals have difficulty understanding or using spoken and/or written language to communicate thoughts, feelings and experiences.